 - Conduct periodic design reviews throughout the video game development timeline.

 - Collaborate with artists and sound engineers to achieve the desired audio/visual style.

-- Plan games using screenshot mockups, gameplay flowcharts and other visual devices.
+- Plan games using screenshot mockups, gameplay flowcharts, and other optical devices.

-- Work closely with game programmers and artists to ensure that the design is being followed.
+- Work closely with game programmers and artists to ensure the design is followed.

 Sought-after skills and typical responsibilities for Video Game Artists include the following: Video game artists:

 - Are responsible for the aesthetics (or visual style) of video games and simulations.